List of Marvel Comics characters: A: Bashir Twins

-After being injured by Apex, Nico Minoru sacrifices herself by staying behind to get the other survivors to safety.
-Nico is killed by Chase and Juston Seyfert's Sentinel, both of whom were under Apex's control.
-Nico is resurrected by the Staff of One and traps Apex and Death Locket underground.
-However, this had the unintended side effect of sending them underneath the Arena into Arcade's lair.

-At the end of Avengers Arena, Arcade escapes when confronted by Apex, Death Locket, and the (now de-powered) Darkhawk, but manages to secretly convince Apex to run Murderworld to its conclusion by killing off the remaining heroes and then telling the world how she was the sole survivor.
+In a flashback, it was shown that Apex is actually the twins Katy and Tim Bashir, who share a body and were created via genetic engineering.
+At the end of Avengers Arena, Arcade secretly convinces Apex to run Murderworld to its conclusion by killing the surviving heroes.

-As Katy gloats of her impending victory to Death Locket and attempts to kill her, Tim regains enough mental strength to take over one last time.
-He convinces Death Locket to kill the Tim/Katy gestalt before his sister comes back and takes over the body once and for all—he implies that she has grown far too strong by now for him to ever displace her again—and uses Murderworld to kill off everyone else.
-Apex is then killed by Death Locket off-panel.
+Tim convinces Death Locket to kill Apex before his sister comes back and takes over the body once and for all—he implies that she has grown far too strong by now for him to ever displace her again.
+Apex is killed by Death Locket off-panel.

 Otherone

 Otherone is a prince in the Musculan royal family on the planet Muscula.
-When the Power Infinity Stone manifests in Otherone's jelly bowl, he unknowingly eats it and gains its powers.
+When the Power Gem manifests in Otherone's jelly bowl, he unknowingly eats it and gains its powers.

 Using the alias of Prince and Prince of Power, Otherone joins the Guardians of the Galaxy, but unintentionally destroys Muscula.
 He is trained by Hercules and becomes known as Apex.

 Aquarius

-Aquarius is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Aquarius is the name of several characters appearing in American comic books published by Marvel Comics.

 Darren Bentley

 Darren Bentley is a founding member of Zodiac, and his base of operations was San Francisco, California.

-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
+Zodiac was infiltrated by Nick Fury, posing as Scorpio; Zodiac fought the Avengers and escaped.
 Aquarius, Capricorn, and Sagittarius sought to recapture the Zodiac Key, but lost it to the Brotherhood of the Ankh.

-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
+Led by Taurus, Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
 Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.

 After learning he had cancer, Aquarius made a bargain with the demon Slifer: in return for his soul, Aquarius was granted one year of life and the supernatural ability to take on the forms of his fellow Zodiac leaders.
 However, after Aquarius took on the other Zodiac forms one time each (thereby representing a zodiacal year) while battling Ghost Rider, Slifer returned and claimed his body and soul.